Tony Judt: Israel

 Judt's parents were British citizens and secular Jews.
 He enthusiastically embraced Zionism at age 15.
 For a time he wished to emigrate to Israel, against the wishes of his parents, who were concerned about his studies.
 In 1966, having won an exhibition to King's College, Cambridge, he worked for the summer on kibbutz Machanaim.
-When Nasser expelled UN troops from Sinai in 1967, and Israel mobilised for war, he volunteered to replace kibbutz members who had been called up.
+When the Egyptian president Gamal Abdel Nasser expelled United Nations troops from the Sinai Peninsula in 1967, and Israel mobilised for war, Judt volunteered to replace kibbutz members who had been called up.
 During and in the aftermath of the Six-Day War, he worked as a driver and translator for the Israel Defense Forces.
 After the war, Judt's belief in the Zionist enterprise began to unravel.

-In October 2003, in an article for The New York Review of Books, Judt argued that Israel was on its way to becoming a "belligerently intolerant, faith-driven ethno-state."
-He called for the conversion of "Israel from a Jewish state to a binational one" that would include all of what is now Israel, Gaza, East Jerusalem, and the West Bank.
+In an October 2003 article in The New York Review of Books, Judt argued that Israel was on its way to becoming a "belligerently intolerant, faith-driven ethno-state".
+He called for the conversion of "Israel from a Jewish state to a binational one" that would include all of what is now Israel, Gaza, East Jerusalem and the West Bank.
 This proposed new state would have equal rights for all Jews and Arabs living in Israel and the Palestinian territories.
-The article, which presented a view of Middle Eastern history and politics that had rarely been given exposure in the mainstream media in the U.S., generated an explosive response, positive as well as negative.
-It drew strong criticism from pro-Israeli writers who saw such a plan as "destroying" Israel and replacing it with a predominantly Palestinian state governed by a Palestinian majority.
-The NYRB was inundated with over a thousand letters within a week of its publication, peppered with terms like "antisemite" and "self-hating Jew", and the article led to Judt's removal from the editorial board of The New Republic.
-In April 2004 Judt gave a public speech at Columbia University in which he further developed his views.
+The article, which presented a view of Middle Eastern history and politics that had rarely been given exposure in the mainstream media in the US, was criticised by pro-Israeli writers who saw such a plan as "destroying" Israel and replacing it with a predominantly Palestinian state governed by a Palestinian majority.
+The NYRB received more than 1,000 letters within a week of its publication, peppered with terms like "antisemite" and "self-hating Jew", and the article led to Judt's removal from The New Republics editorial board.
+In April 2004, Judt gave a public speech at Columbia University in which he further developed his views.